COVID-19 Fiscal Mitigation Act Extends Due Dates, Payment of Interest, and Tax Assessments

 Extension of Time to File and Pay

-Individual Gross Income Tax, Partnership, and Corporation Business Tax calendar year filers now have until July 15 to file and pay these taxes, including estimated tax payments due on April 15.
+Individual Gross Income Tax and Calendar Year Partnership filers now have until July 15 to file and pay these taxes, including estimated tax payments due on April 15.
 Penalties and interest will not be imposed on the balance of tax due between the original due date and the extended due date for returns and/or payments submitted by July 15, 2020.

 Payment of Interest on Refunds